Pulled Pork Sliders

 bone.

-Shred meat with 2 forks.
-I remove all of the fat.
+Shred meat with 2 forks, remove the fat.
 Place in large Ziploc

 bag if not serving immediately.
-Spoon some of the juice from the crockpot over the meat if desired for extra moistness.
-Pour some of the sauce over the shredded meat and toss to combine.
+Spoon some of the juice from the crockpot over the meat, (add some BBQ sauce if desired) and toss to combine.
 Place in serving pan or back in the crockpot.

 Ladle the juice from the crockpot into a jar.
 Allow fat to cool and